-We welcome visitors to the reserve!
+We welcome visitors to the Lalo Loor Reserve, one of the last remnants of coastal tropical forest in Ecuador!
 We are open daily from 9:00 am until 5:00 pm.
 If you plan to stay overnight please contact Ceiba’s office in the United States or in Quito to make a reservation.
 The biological station has room for up to 24 people, with all meals provided Monday through Friday.
-We can accomodate day and overnight visitors, researchers and volunteers.
-The reserve’s EcoCenter can be contacted during business hours by calling or texting via WhatsApp 99-006-7089 (when calling internationally, dial +593-99-006-7089).
+We can accommodate day and overnight visitors, researchers and volunteers.
+The reserve can be contacted directly by email at reservalaloloor@gmail.com, or visit the Reserva Lalo Loor website.

 Volunteers and interns play an integral role in the success and advancement of conservation and environmental education efforts at the Lalo Loor Reserve.
 You may spend a week to several months enjoying the beautiful coastal surroundings of the region while contributing to ongoing research and maintenance at the reserve.
 Visit our Get Involved page for more details on projects.

-We also host researchers interested in studying tropical dry forests.
+We also host researchers interested in studying the tropical semi-deciduous forest, one of the most threatened ecosystems in the world!
 Learn more about how to apply.

 At the entrance to the “Bosque Seco Lalo Loor” or Lalo Loor Dry Forest reserve is our unmistakable, round, yellow EcoCenter where you can find information about the flora and fauna in the reserve, and the surrounding area.
 The ecology and culture of coastal Ecuador is featured.